rauldotgit/bongotype/README.md

-# Bongotype :cat: - Monkeytype speed typing clone using React + Tailwind
+# Bongotype :ghost: - Monkeytype speed typing clone using React + Tailwind

 Bongotoype is a Monkeytype style typing game using React and Tailwind.
 Goal of the game is to type freely or type shown words as fast and precise as possible.